rinkley1/fantasy-baseball/README.md

 So the sum of wins, losses, and ties adds up to 10.

 # The goal
-This program writes to a csv each team's accumulated win percentage after each week.
+This program writes to a CSV each team's accumulated win percentage after each week.
 This win percentage is based on the 10 categories.
 The formula for calculating the percentage is: (wins / (ties/2)) / (wins+losses+ties)